What was the catalyst for starting your company?

-Dr. Rod Lane is the founder of Zelemiq.
+Thomas Farrugia is the founder of Beta Bugs.

 The Sustainable Impact Investment Programmme (SIIP) is a three-month accelerator, specially designed for selected startups who have previously received funding from Innovate UK’s Sustainable Innovation Fund (SIF).
 The objective of the SIIP accelerator is to prepare both the business and founders of the winning startups with the knowledge, tools and investor connections to raise their next round of investment up to £5M through a confident proposition, materials, and communications.